marcola47/uroTasks/README.md

 ![preview](https://github.com/elc1090/project3-urotasks/assets/78169543/ef674720-4f38-433f-b05a-3842e4576ebf)

 #### Description
-Task manager inspired by Trello and Clickup
+Task manager inspired by Trello and Click Up, combining what each of them do best in a simple to use and straightforward product.

 #### Deploy
 [Deploy link](https://urotasks.onrender.com/)